Guadeloupe With Autistic Children: A Step-by-Step Family Travel Guide

 If you are travelling between islands or combining Guadeloupe with other Caribbean stops on a cruise, multi-currency cards can reduce the risk of transactions being frozen.
 I use Wise because the digital card works reliably even if my physical card is blocked, and the app allows easy tracking of spending across currencies.

-If you want to explore Wise, you can use my referral link: Wise referral
+If you want to explore Wise, you can use my referral link: Wise referral.

 French is the official language in Guadeloupe.
 English is spoken in tourist areas but is not as widespread as in some other Caribbean destinations.
 Prepare key phrases in advance if your child finds language barriers stressful.
+My guide to learning key disability phrases before you travel includes a link to a free eBook with 35 languages of accessible travel translations.

-SIM cards and eSIM
+SIM Cards and eSIM for Guadeloupe

 Mobile coverage is generally good in populated areas but can drop in rainforest or mountainous regions.
 Stable data can make a huge difference if your child relies on devices for regulation, maps or communication apps.